Marcher Apple Network

 As a condition of offering such graftwood to the public we have submitted samples, photographs and DNA fingerprint records for accreditation to meetings of the Register of Local Cultivars.
 On the accreditation panel are members from the National Fruit Collection, Royal Horticultural Society, renowned experts such as Joan Morgan and Liz Copas, and many representatives from regional orchard groups.
 Further information can be found on the fruitID help web page.

-The table below lists those varieties that have been accredited to date, together with the DNA sample number, general comments and literature references about the variety.
+Those varieties that have been accredited to date are listed here; it includes the DNA sample number(s), general comments and literature references about the variety.

 • Research